protojure/protojure.github.io/README.md

     Exit: Control+D or (exit) or (quit)
  Results: Stored in vars *1, *2, *3, an exception in *e

-user=> (use 'com.example.addressbook.Greeter)
+user=> (require '[com.example.addressbook.Greeter.client :as greeter])
 WARNING: take already refers to: #'clojure.core/take in namespace: protojure.grpc.client.utils, being replaced by: #'protojure.grpc.client.utils/take nil

 ```

-We can see that one of the var's refer'd into our repl is `call-Hello`:
+We can see that one of the var's refer'd into our repl is `greeter/Hello`:
 ```
-user=> ca<Tab for auto complete options>
+user=> greeter/He<Tab for auto complete options>
-call-Hello
+Hello
 ```

 In order to invoke the client call, we'll need to create a client.
 We do this by requiring the protojure-lib ns below: